 Republic Services provides solid waste, recycling, and yard waste pick up for weekly residential customers is every Thursday.

 Contact Republic Services for any questions you have about your garbage service.

 The base rate for each service includes 4 units (400 cubic feet).
 One unit equals 748 gallons.
 Each unit above the allowance is billed at the overage rate.

 The retail sales tax rate is currently 9.1% for most purchases and 9.4% for vehicle sales/leases.

-We provide several payment options, you can pay: - In person at City Hall located at 116 Union Avenue (cash or check), - Through the drop box located just outside of City Hall, - By phone at 877-621-9831, - By mail – P.O.
-Box 1589, Snohomish, WA 98291, - Online through Paymentus, - By automatic withdrawal through your bank.
+We provide several payment options, you can pay: - In person at City Hall located at 116 Union Avenue (credit/debit, cash or check), - Through the drop box located just outside of City Hall, By Mail – P.O.
+Box 1589, Snohomish, WA 98291, - Online through Municipal Online Payments.

 The City of Snohomish bills on a bi-monthly basis for water, wastewater, and storm utility.
 Meters are read every other month.
 City meter readers use a hand-held device to record the readings.
 They read meters through a manual read, touch read, or radio read.
 The device then imports the information into the City’s computers making the meter reading faster and more accurate.